kevin-montrose/Jil/README.md

   - Floating point numbers (float, double, and decimal)
   - DateTimes & DateTimeOffsets
     * See Configuration for further details
+  - TimeSpans
+    * See Configuration for further details
   - Nullable types
   - Enumerations
     * Including \[Flags\]